mozilla/glean.js/ARCHITECTURE.md

 for useless platform specific code not to bloat the size of the library on each platform, the `platform/` module contains implementations of identical interfaces in different platforms.

 This allows the pattern of only importing the necessary implementation of these modules on each platform.
-It also makes testing easier, because the exact same suite of tests can run for each of the platform specific implementation, thus guaranteeing that each modules works exactly the same in all platforms.
+It also makes testing easier, because the exact same suite of tests can be run for each of the platform-specific implementations, thus guaranteeing that each module works exactly the same on all platforms.
 ### `plugins/`

 The `plugins/` folder contains the Glean.js' plugins code.